 CGPA Degree Classification British Equivalent

-3.70-4.00 Distinction First
+3.70 - 4.00 Distinction First

-3.30-3.69 Merit Upper Second
+3.30 - 3.69 Merit Upper Second

-2.00-3.29 Pass Lower Second
+2.00 - 3.29 Pass Lower Second

-University Grade Descriptors Student performance in written examinations, practical work and oral examinations, reports, essays and the dissertation will be assessed against the following criteria
+University Grade Descriptors

+Student performance in written examinations, practical work and oral examinations, reports, essays and the dissertation will be assessed against the following criteria

-Level of Achieve ement Indicators Criteria 0-29% 30-39% 40-49% 50-59% 60-69% 70-100% 1.
-Research Systematic identification and investigation of appropriate sources presented Information presented does not relate sufficiently to the task; there may be evidence of rudimentary research gathered and documented from Information is accurate, appropriately categorised and from a range of sources Well informed judgements made of the relative value of connected information from a wide range of sources Extensive independent research, accuracy, familiarity with the material, and sound judgements 2.
-Analysis Examination and interpretation of resources examination of source Constituent elements may be incorrectly identified; analysis may be attempted but unjustified information are identified, but Accurate interpretation of the relationships between constituent elements Accurate interpretation and evaluation of relationships between elements Accurate and perhaps personal synthesis and evaluation of elements Unable to evidence or articulate basic principles and knowledge related to the subject с , Evidence of understanding key aspects of the subject context, in current debates and/or historical background.
-References to some relevant movements/ people Accurate extensive understanding of subject context.
-Evidence of appreciation of the relative significance of movements and people Contributes to the subject debate by assimilating knowledge into a personal hypothesis (or elements / the beginnings of one) - with alternative ideas and Unable to identify problems; does not understand the purpose of risk taking or exploration of alternatives well established ideas, processes, media and/or materials; some Evidence of exploration of processes, media and materials; may lead to potential directions for future work Evidence of conceptual risk taking / using own analysis to inform further cycles of inquiry and potential future directions Unfamiliar conceptual territories may be explored
+Criteria Level of Achievement Indicators 2000 0-29% 30-39% 40-49% 50-59% 60-69% 70-100% Research Systematic identification and investigation of appropriate sources Little or no information presented does not relate sufficiently to the task; there may be Adequate information has been gathered and documented from readily available sources applying standard techniques appropriately Well informed judgements made of the relative value of connected information from a wide range of sources tamiliarity with the 2.
+Analysis Examination and interpretation of resources Little or no evidence of examination of source material Constituent elements may be incorrectly identified; analysis may be attempted but unjustified Key elements within relevant information are identified, but may lack accurate interpretation Accurate interpretation of the relationships between constituent elements Accurate interpretation and evaluation of relationships between elements Accurate and perhaps personal synthesis and evaluation of elements 3.
+Subject Knowledge Understanding and application of subject knowledge and underlying principles Unable to evidence or articulate basic principles and knowledge related to the subject Limited knowledge of subject and its development context, in current debates and/or historical Accurate understanding of subject context.
+References key movements and people Accurate extensive understanding of subject context.
+Evidence of appreciation of the relative significance of movements and people Contributes to the subject debate by assimilating knowledge into a personal hypothesis (or elements / the beginnings of one)